I’m a lapsed Catholic. But I am Roman Catholic – there’s no way out of it. – Martin Scorsese

 And it is part of Catholicism that lends itself to The Sacred Mysteries.
-The word mystery is not used in our normal English sense of a puzzle to solve, but rather from the Biblical Greek meaning “that which awaits disclosure or interpretation”.
+The word mystery is not used in our standard English sense of a puzzle to solve, but rather from the Biblical Greek meaning “that which awaits disclosure or interpretation.”
 Or, to put it more succinctly, a revelation.

 Having grown up very Catholic, in particular with a strain of Catholicism that still has strong echoes of pagan roots at that, it is very easy to find the sacred and mysterious in Nature.

-It is a place to physically challenge myself, and enjoy the beauty and sometimes the camaraderie of a journey shared with others.
+It is a place to challenge myself physically, and enjoy the beauty and sometimes the camaraderie of a journey shared with others.

 But, ultimately, it is a place where I find myself most complete.

-A place where I can look upon the distant horizon and know that I will glean something from it beyond a pretty view.
+A place where I can look at the distant horizon and know that I will glean something from it beyond a pretty view.